 Extending the Danish residence permit

 Foreign nationals who are already in the country can choose to extend their residence permit, according to a new reason for their stay or to extend the existing one.
 For example, students can extend their higher education permit for a PhD permit, when they have been accepted and enrolled in a PhD programme.
+This way, moving to Copenhagen will not only be for the duration of their initial studies, but will continue.

-In some cases, permit holders may need to extend a certain type of residence permit because it has been shortened because of the expiry date of the passport of simply because they need more time for that purpose, as may be the case for a PhD student who needs more time for his studies.
+In some cases, permit holders may need to extend a certain type of residence permit because it has been shortened because of the expiry date of the passport or simply because they need more time for that purpose, as may be the case for a PhD student who needs more time for his studies.
 In this case, it is important to note that the PhD study permit application needs to be applied for before the current permit expires.
 Failure to do so leaves the individual without the right to continue to stay in the country and an application submitted in Denmark after the said expiry date is likely to be rejected.
 On the other hand, those who apply for the extension in time are allowed to remain in the country while the Danish Agency for International Recruitment and Integration processes the application.
 Applicants should also note that a submission that is done too early can also be rejected.
 Our Denmark immigration specialists can help you make sure that you submit your application extension in due time so that it is not rejected.

 Losing the residence permit following a change in the family reunification status under which it was granted does not apply when this action will be particularly traumatic for the individual.
-Some of the issues that are taken into consideration when assessing this are the age of the former permit holder, the duration of the residence in the country, the attachment to other family members who also live in Denmark lawfully as well as whether or not the individual would be in danger if he were to return to his home country.
-Special cases apply when the holder of a residence permit for family reunification (for which the status has changed) is a victim of domestic violence, abuse of mistreatment.
+Some of the issues that are taken into consideration when assessing this are the age of the former permit holder, the duration of the residence in the country, the attachment to other family members who also live in Denmark lawfully as well as whether or not the individual would be in danger if he/she were to return to his home country.
+Special cases apply when the holder of a residence permit for family reunification (for which the status has changed) is a victim of domestic violence, abuse or mistreatment.
 In this case, the Immigration Service is likely to choose not to revoke the permit, even if the family reunification situation had changed.

-Another case in which an individual may be granted an extension of the residence permit even though the original grounds under which it was issued have changes is when the spouse of partner passes away and the foreign national has a residence permit for family reunification under that particular relationship.
-The Immigration Service will can allow a person in this situation to retain the residence permit even if he or she was not living in Denmark for a very long time.
+Another case in which an individual may be granted an extension of the residence permit even though the original grounds under which it was issued have changed is when the spouse of partner passes away and the foreign national has a residence permit for family reunification under that particular relationship.
+The Immigration Service can allow a person in this situation to retain the residence permit even if he or she was not living in Denmark for a very long time.

 These particular family situations that concern the extension of the residence permit can be discussed in more detail with our immigration lawyer in Denmark.